Israel bombs ‘dozens of targets’ in Lebanon after Nasrallah’s assassination

 An Israeli invasion of Lebanon?

 Israel has hinted at launching a ground incursion into Lebanon as its army chief Herzi Halevi said on Saturday that his forces were prepared for what was to come and Lebanese residents were told to flee to safety.

-Nearly a million people have fled southern Lebanon amid Israeli bombardment.
+Lebanese Prime Minister Najib Mikati said Sunday that intense Israeli attacks may have forced up to a million people to flee parts of Lebanon in possibly the worst displacement crisis in the country’s history.

 Speaking for the first time since the assassination of Nasrallah, Israeli Prime Minister Benjamin Netanyahu said there are now two war goals for northern Israel bordering Lebanon.